balfolk/cadansa-app/README.md

 Make sure you're on the latest version of macOS.
 Install XCode through the Mac App Store, open it, and press "Install" when the popup for additional components appears.
 Then install the XCode command line tools by running `xcode-select --install` on the command line, followed by `sudo xcodebuild -license`.

-If you're on an Apple Silicon (ARM) chip, getting the emulators to work may require a bit more setup.

 #### Windows